ashleysally00/seo-structured-data-fixes/README.md

 5. **SEO is iterative**: Each fix leads to the next test.
 Visibility builds through steady corrections, not one-time changes.

-## Notes to Self / Next Steps ✨
+### Notes to Self / Next Steps✨

-- ~~Start with writing unique meta descriptions for Home, Books, About, Contact, Wholesale~~
+- Start with writing **unique meta descriptions** for Home, Books, About, Contact, Wholesale
-- After Search Console verifies domain, check Index Coverage to confirm all 5 main pages are indexed
+- After Search Console verifies domain, check **Index Coverage** to confirm all 5 main pages are indexed
-- Use Rich Results Test again to confirm schema cleanup (WebSite vs. LocalBusiness)
+- Use **Rich Results Test** again to confirm schema cleanup (WebSite vs. LocalBusiness)
-- Consider adding 150–300 words of intro text to Books and About pages for SEO
+- ~~Consider adding 150–300 words of intro text to Books and About pages for SEO~~
 - Re-run SEMrush once quota resets to confirm errors are resolved